 Graduate programs offered by faculty of the Division of Curriculum and Instruction, through the Graduate College, prepare students for positions in schools, colleges, universities, government agencies, and public or private organizations.
 Graduates work as educational leaders, researchers, media and computer specialists, and librarians.

-This division offers programs that prepare students for Arizona State teacher certification in the following areas: special, elementary, or secondary education.
-It is designed for students who have graduated from accredited colleges or universities with majors other than education.
-If desired, a master's degree may be pursued concurrently with teacher certification.
+The Division of Curriculum and Instruction offers undergraduate and postbaccalaureate programs that prepare students for Arizona State teacher certification in the following areas: special education, elementary, or secondary education.
+Programs leading to endorsements in bilingual education and English as a second language are also available.
+Postbaccalaureate programs are designed for students who have graduated from accredited colleges or universities with majors other than education.
+In some instances, a master's degree may be pursued concurrently with teacher certification.

-The M.A. and M.Ed. degrees in Curriculum and Instruction offer areas of concentration in bilingual education, early childhood education, elementary education, English as a second language, Indian education, mathematics education, language and literacy, science education, secondary education, and social studies education.
+The M.A. and M.Ed. degrees in Curriculum and Instruction offer areas of concentration in bilingual education, early childhood education, elementary education, English as a second language, Indian education, language and literacy, mathematics education, science education, secondary education, and social studies education.
 The M.Ed. offers a concentration in professional studies.

-The Ed.D. degree in Curriculum and Instruction offers areas of concentration in bilingual education, curriculum studies, early childhood education, elementary education, English as a second language, Indian education, language and literacy, mathematics education, science education, secondary education, and social studies education.
+The Ed.D. degree in Curriculum and Instruction offers areas of concentration in bilingual education, curriculum studies, early childhood education, English as a second language, Indian education, language and literacy, mathematics education, science education, and social studies education.
+Application to the elementary education and secondary education concentrations are not being accepted at this time.